Jamie Rae Shandro

 Presentation of common medical and surgical emergencies and their urgent management, especially within the framework of rapid patient assessment and stabilization.
 Lecture topics include chest pain and myocardial infarction, basic arrhythmia management, and burn and wound care.
 Credit/no-credit only.

 This course will cover the management of many common conditions seen in Emergency Medicine, including cardiopulmonary emergencies, shock, overdoses and poisonings, trauma, and cardiac arrest.
-Additionally, this course will focus on many procedural aspects of Emergency Medicine, including basic airway management, suturing skills, and emergency ultrasound.
-We will also cover the scope of Prehospital care, from bystanders to paramedics and air transport.
+Additionally, this course will focus on many hands-on procedural aspects of Emergency Medicine, including basic airway management, suturing skills, and emergency ultrasound.

 Student learning goals